 The Crappie can be fished year-round, providing every angler with limitless opportunities to catch this beautiful fish.
 The fish can be found in freshwater bodies, including ponds, lakes, rivers, and reservoirs.
-Since these fish like to go to schools, do school, so if you catch one, you may be lucky enough to continue fishing closer.
-The Crappie is one of the fish that most excites to fish since they always put up a very good fight.
+Since these fish like to go to school, they do school, so you may be lucky enough to continue fishing closer if you catch one.
+The Crappie is one fish that most excites fish since they always fight very well.

 Most fish anglers fish from boats or other vessels.
 But, if you don’t have a boat, don’t worry – most of these tactics can be used on a dock, off the bank, or while wading.

-With the jig hanging in the water just below the tip of the reed, move the tip of the reed up a few times to animate and rest the jig.
+With the jig hanging in the water just below the reed tip, move the reed tip up a few times to animate and rest the jig.
 Form a line and bounce the template to rest.
 Continue until it bites, and if it doesn’t, drop the template and try again.

 The most iconic fishing method for all species is the humble cork.
-Cork fishing is very effective for crappie, and it is a tactic that every angler should be familiar with.
-Reels can be used with both jigs and lures, as well as baits.
-The basic platforms are the same for both.
+Cork fishing is very effective for crappies, and it is a tactic that every angler should be familiar with.
+Reels can be used with both jigs and lures and baits.
+The primary platforms are the same for both.

 Take the end of the fishing line and slide the rope up or attach the plastic rope to the line anywhere 1 to 3 feet from the end.
 If you’re using a weighted jig, tie it to the end of the line with your favorite fishing knot, and you’re done.

 One of the best things about bobbing is that you can easily adjust the depth of your lure and bait.
 This will help you know the exact depth of your fishing.
-However, cork fishing is most often used in waters that are not too deep.
+However, cork fishing is most often used in not too deep waters.
 If the bobber is too high on the line, it will be very difficult to cast, and the outfit will be prone to frequent entanglement.